 “By choosing foods low in fat, cholesterol, sodium and sugar but high in fibre, you can reduce your risk of developing heart disease and other chronic illnesses,” advises Prof Tan.
 Here are the basic ways you can improve your diet for the sake of your heart:

-Lower your fat intake.
+Adopt a high-fibre diet.
+Take at least 2 servings of fruits and 3 servings of vegetables daily (1 serving = 100 grams).
+Choose oats, beans, bran, whole-grain bread, and wheat germ.
 Avoid deep fried foods, adopt low-fat cooking methods and choose lean meat.
 Stir-frying, boiling or even steaming methods of food preparation will significantly lower the fat content of your dishes.

 Reduce your cholesterol intake.
 Limit your consumption of organ meats, shellfish, prawns and crabs.

 Consume less sugar.
-“Choose plain water, plain tea or coffee instead of highly sweetened fruit-flavoured and syrup drinks,” says Asst Prof Tan.
+“Choose plain water, plain tea or coffee instead of highly sweetened fruit-flavoured and syrup drinks,” says Prof Tan.
 Processed drinks and fruit juices are “hidden calories”.
 Recent studies have demonstrated that up to 22 per cent of our dietary calories may come from sweetened drinks and fruit juices.